-The Inclusion Team is part of the school's Care, Guidance and Support area.
-The Inclusion Team works with students who have additional needs and SEND - by reducing barriers to success in the classroom and helping them be part of our school community.
+The Inclusion Team is an integral part of the school's Care, Guidance, and Support area, working with students who have additional needs and SEND.
+By reducing barriers to success in the classroom, the team helps these students access school more fully, ensuring they feel valued, loved, and cherished as part of our school community.